metacpan/metacpan-cpan-extracted/distros/B/Backblaze-B2V2Client/README.md

 Backblaze::B2 - V1 API Client for B2

+Paws::S3 - If using Backblaze's S3-compatible API.

 # AUTHOR / BUGS

 Eric Chernoff <eric@weaverstreet.net>

 Please send me a note with any bugs or suggestions.

+Thanks to ESTRABD for submitting a bugfix when using the 'file\_contents' option in the b2\_upload\_file() method.

 # LICENSE